To map out the path to a positive impact from website design, one must first answer the question: What is the purpose of a website?

 - Which service or product are you most interested in promoting?

 The differentiation between a website designer and a digital marketer is in the research and strategy of a site.
 A digital marketer will do the research to determine what pages are needed.
-You may think of more for your site, and that’s great – it simply isn’t step one.
+You may think of other pages that are important, and that’s great – but ultimately, you won’t have to worry about setting it up.

-Here now is where you put together your sitemap, with keywords by page, and SEO Titles by page.
-With this in place, which can be a simple spreadsheet, you have the backbone of your website planned out in its most basic form.
+Here now is where you put together your sitemap, with keywords by page, and SEO titles by page.
+No need to make this complicated.
+A simple spreadsheet usually serves the purpose for outlining all the details.
+With this in place, you have the backbone of your website planned out in its most basic form.

 Website Content – Google Reads Everything

-Content also plays an important part in your overall search engine optimization strategy – which is crucial to effective digital marketing.
+Content also plays a critical part in your overall search engine optimization strategy – which is crucial to effective digital marketing.
 Every page should have at least 300 words.
-And every page should have a preset SEO title which contains the keywords most germane to that page.
+And every page should have a preset SEO title that contains the keywords most germane to that page.
 Those keywords are decided during the research phase, and placed with appropriate pages during the strategy and planning phase.
 As recommended, a simple spreadsheet can be compiled of which words go with which page, and what SEO title it pairs up with.

 And from an SEO perspective, Google reads every single word you write – and indexes them along with your website.